Search Icon

 Landscapers – Why You Shouldn’t Use the Cheapest Topsoil Available

+Topsoil comes in three different grades; premium, general purpose and economy.
 It can be tempting when undertaking large landscaping projects, to opt for a cheaper, economy topsoil, in order to keep the costs down.
 However, opting for the cheapest product is not advisable for most planting or landscaping projects.
 Read on to find out why.

-Topsoil Grade Vs. Cost
+Topsoil Grade Versus Cost

 We understand that profit margins matter, the cheaper you can source your materials, the more money you can make at the end of the job.
 But profits shouldn’t be made at the expense of your customers’ gardens and happiness.

 At the other end of the scale is premium topsoil, which will cost more.
-This grade of topsoil will support plant growth, however, it may be too good for a lot of uses.
-You could end up using tons of premium topsoil which costs your clients more but is of an unnecessarily high standard for jobs like laying turf.
+This grade of topsoil will support plant growth, however it may be too good for a lot of uses.
+You could end up using tons of premium topsoil which costs your clients more, but is of an unnecessarily high standard for jobs like laying turf.

 Do you Know What is in Your Topsoil and Where it Comes From?

 Topsoil is made up of three main components, in varying amounts.
 These are, sand, silt and clay, and also included in some grades of soils is decomposed organic matter (mostly made from dead plants, leaves and twigs).
-Dandy’s has a great read to find out more about how topsoil is made so you know what is actually going into your products.

 Economy topsoil will likely have contaminants in it, it may have come from a building site, for example, and have particles of glass, concrete, tarmac, or other chemicals in it, which will restrict or prevent turf from rooting and plants from growing.
 With economy topsoil, the general rule is the cheaper the product, the lower the quality, and if no screening has taken place there will most likely be weeds and seeds present.